WSA-Community/WSAGAScript/README.md

-# IT'S **WIP**
+# Required Warnings
+## This project is Work-In-Progress

-## This readme is being updated frequently.
-As I am aware that it might not be completely clear right now, I am going to resolve it ASAP
+This project is being updated without schedule (though frequently).
+This README might not be completely clear right now, it will be fixed ASAP.

+## Legal Warnings

+By using the tools (scripts) provided by this project, you agree with the terms of [Unlicense License](https://github.com/WSA-Community/WSAGAScript/blob/main/LICENSE), which states that "THE SOFTWARE IS PROVIDED "AS IS"".

+To end user this serves as a warning, though we currently don't have any explicit confirmations - such way of install Google Services and Google Play Store may potentially be in a legal gray area.

+## Copyright notices

+Any product or trademark referenced in this document (or project as whole) belongs to their respective owners.
+No copyright infringement is intended.

-## As a temporary measure, I have also made a tutorial and hosted that video on YouTube
+# As a temporary measure and additional infromation (especially if README remains unclear, [@ADeltaX](https://github.com/ADeltaX) provides a video-tutorial hosted on YouTube

 <p align="center">